 - Rubber bands, twine, or cotton yarn

 When working on any dying projects, always wear old comfortable clothes and protect yourself with an apron, and always use gloves when you work on these projects.

 Make the Dye Mixture

 You can use a tub or a big bucket to put your fabric dye into it.
-For different colors, use separate containers so that the colors do not get mixed up with each other.
-Make sure to follow the instructions given on the packaging of the dye to achieve the correct ratio of the dye to the water.
+For different colors, use separate containers so that the colors do not get mixed up.
+Make sure to follow the instructions given on the dye packaging to achieve the correct ratio of the dye to the water.

 You can also add other ingredients according to your necessity.

 Prepare the Fabric

 Always remember to make sure that your fabric is wet before dying it.
 You can also use any twine, rubber bands, or cotton yarns to secure or tie the material at the required place.
 The tighter the area is connected, the lesser the dye will penetrate.

 Dye the Fabric

 You can put your fabric into the dye bucket if you are dying with only one color.
-If you use more than a single color, you can either dip a part of the fabric into the bucket or paint that part with a brush.
+If you use more than a single color, you can dip a part of the fabric into the bucket or paint that part with a brush.
 To dip the fabric in the bucket, you can use a spoon.

 Let It Set

 If you are satisfied with the color, you can let it dry by placing it in a plastic bag.
 But if you are not happy with the intensity of the color, you can again put it back into the bucket for some time.
-Repeat this 3 to 4 times to get the color of your linking.
+Repeat this 3 to 4 times to get the color of your liking.
 Also, follow the manufacturer’s directions for the drying time.